nus-cs2103/website-base/admin/moduleExpectations.md

 ### Workload

-Given 60% of this module is based on CA, it can appear to be _heavy_.
-However, **it is not expected that you will spend more time on this module than its peer modules** %%(e.g., if this module is core for you, it should not take more time than other level 2 core modules in your program)%%.
+As 60% of this module is based on CA, it can appear to be _heavy_.
+However, **it is not expected that you will spend more time on this module than its <tooltip content="e.g., if this module is core for you, it should not take more time than other level 2 core modules in your program">peer modules</tooltip>**.
 * Note that the **module contains more things than a typical students can do**, in order to provide enough things for even the strongest students to learn as much as they wish to.
 * This means it is ==**perfectly OK if you don't have time to learn everything the module offers**==.
 Control your workload based on time you spend for the module in a week e.g., 1-1.5 days per week.
 * We have provided a star rating system to guide you when prioritizing which things to do.